915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-Python checks the modification date of the source against the compiled version to see if itâs out of date and needs to be recompiled.
+Python checks the modification date of the source against the compiled version to see if it’s out of date and needs to be recompiled.
 This is a completely automatic process.
 Also, the compiled modules are platform\-independent, so the same library can be shared among systems with different architectures.

 Python does not check the cache in two circumstances.
-First, it always recompiles and does not store the result for the module thatâs loaded directly from the command line.
+First, it always recompiles and does not store the result for the module that’s loaded directly from the command line.
 Second, it does not check the cache if there is no source module.
 To support a non\-source (compiled only) distribution, the compiled module must be in the source directory, and there must not be a source